dileepadrd/project_2/README.md

 - Data visualization using Matplotlib and Seaborn libraries
 - Statistical analysis using descriptive statistics and regression analysis
 - Geospatial analysis using Folium and GeoPandas libraries
+- Machine learning models were also used for predicting which countries would fare better on the parameters we considered.
+These include XGBoost Regression, Prophet model, ARIMA model, Linear Regression and Simple Exponential Smoothing Model.

 ## Results
 The results of the analysis for each research question are presented in detail in the Jupyter Notebooks and visualized in the form of graphs and maps.